PA Frequently Asked Questions

 For example, if you are taking a prerequisite course that will be completed at the end of July, you will be ineligible for that admissions cycle because it is highly unlikely that a final official transcript will be received for that course by CASPA by August 1st so your application would be deemed incomplete.

 Can I apply if I still need to take the GRE?

 An official GRE score report must be received and verified by CASPA by August 1st, so it is important that you take the GRE early enough for this report to be received by CASPA before that date, so we advise that the GRE be taken before an application is submitted.
 All other required prerequisites must be completed before the CASPA application is submitted, as all application materials must be received by CASPA by July 1st.
 Please refer to our Admissions Process page for more detailed information.

 If I took a course twice because my first grade was a "C" do you use the first grade or the second to calculate GPA?

 The Tufts PA program will take an average of the grades from both courses.

 What if my GPA is not in the competitive range for applying to the PA program?

 Review your science grades and perhaps retaking any deficient (<3.0) courses, or taking higher level courses such as biochemistry, genetics, or advanced A&P to improve your overall science GPA.
-The “ideal” candidate will have an overall and science GPA of at least a 3.2.
+A GPA of 3.0 is required for the science GPA and the prerequisite GPA.
+The "ideal" candidate will have an overall GPA of at least a 3.2.